 It was several years after the war before I saw the movie Flying Tigers for the first time.
-I was living in the West Adams district of Los Angeles under the auspices of my Stepmother and had gone to the Adams theater near the corner of Western and Adams circa 1948 to see it along with its co-billed film Back To Bataan.
+I was living in the West Adams district of Los Angeles under the auspices of my Stepmother and had gone to the Adams theater near the corner of Western and Adams I think around the first week or so of August 1948 to see it along with its co-billed film The Fighting Seabees.
 However, I had learned about P-40s long before that.
 As usual for me at the time, from comic books, most notably a comic book called BLUE BOLT No. 6, January, 1944.

 Inside the #6 issue of Blue Bolt was a four-page story about the exact same air battle described at the top of the page.
 As a kid the story proved to me the full fighter aircraft worthiness of P-40s and, even though I was set back a tad by the P-47 pilot for awhile, it is still the feeling I carry with me to this day.
 If you may have felt otherwise before, after becoming aware of the story, you might change your mind as to the overall role and contribution of the P-40 in World War II.
 The four page story from Blue Bolt is presented in its entirety below, followed by a link to a page offering complete historical written coverage of the same event as well as a link outlining the unusual circumstances surrounding how the comic book got into my hands in the first place.